lastunicorn/azure-key-vault-demo/doc/tutorial/01-create-resource-group.md

 - Choose the Subscription (I am using the "Visual Studio Professional Subscription")
 - Choose a name for the new resource group: `key-vault-demo-rg`
-- Key vault name: `key-vault-20251022-kv`
 - Region: `West Europe`
-  - Make sure it is the same region as the resource group

 ![Configure - Basic](create-resource-group-04-configure-basic.png)